LocalMediaSource Interface¶

 The supported ranges and increments for valid frequency, preset, and channel may vary depending on the region you are in.
 Contact your partner manager for more detailed information.

-The play() method will not be invoked if a source cannot handle the specified ContentSelector type.
+The Play message will not be sent if a source cannot handle the specified ContentSelector type.

-The playControl() method is called with a PlayControlType(RESUME, PAUSE, STOP, NEXT, PREVIOUS, START_OVER, FAST_FORWARD, REWIND, ENABLE_REPEAT_ONE, ENABLE_REPEAT, DISABLE_REPEAT, ENABLE_SHUFFLE, DISABLE_SHUFFLE, FAVORITE, UNFAVORITE) when Alexa invokes a playback control on the local media source.
+The PlayControl message is sent with a PlayControlType(RESUME, PAUSE, STOP, NEXT, PREVIOUS, START_OVER, FAST_FORWARD, REWIND, ENABLE_REPEAT_ONE, ENABLE_REPEAT, DISABLE_REPEAT, ENABLE_SHUFFLE, DISABLE_SHUFFLE, FAVORITE, UNFAVORITE) when Alexa invokes a playback control on the local media source.

 }